Brian Scott: Sprint Cup Series

 In August 2013, it was announced that Scott would make his debut in the Sprint Cup Series, driving the No. 33 for RCR in the Bank of America 500 at Charlotte Motor Speedway.
-Scott started the race in 19th, and finished 27th, four laps down.
+Scott started the race in nineteenth, and finished 27th, four laps down.
 Scott returned to the No. 33 for the 2014 Daytona 500.
 At Daytona, Scott led some laps and was collected in the big one late in the race.
 At Fontana a few weeks later, he tangled with Aric Almirola when Almirola lifted the throttle, causing Scott to run into the back of Almirola and wrecking both cars.

 At Talladega, Scott won his first career Sprint Cup pole for the 2014 Aaron's 499 in the 33.
-In round #2, Scott had driven his fastest lap and for a total of 5 rounds, nobody was able to break the track record.
-In the race, Scott ran in the top 15 the entire race but was collected in "The Big One" that struck with 45 laps to go.
+In round #2, Scott had driven his fastest lap and for a total of five rounds, nobody was able to break the track record.
+In the race, Scott ran in the top-fifteen the entire race but was collected in "The Big One" that struck with 45 laps to go.

 It was announced that Scott would drive the No. 29 for RCR in the 2015 Daytona 500, however just before the entry list was released, RCR cancelled plans to field the car for him.
 Instead, he was hired to drive the No. 62 Chevrolet of Premium Motorsports with RCR support, though Shore Lodge still sponsored the effort.
 Scott failed to qualify for the Daytona 500.
 Scott then successfully qualified RCR's No. 33 entry the next week at Atlanta.
 However, after Michael Annett failed to qualify, Scott gave up his ride to allow the Sprint Cup regular to earn driver points.
-After that, Scott finished 13th at Las Vegas, then his best finish in the series.
+After that, Scott finished thirteenth at Las Vegas, then his best finish in the series.

 On December 9, 2015, Richard Petty Motorsports announced that Scott would take over Sam Hornish Jr.'s No. 9 ride for the 2016 season.
 The car was later renumbered to No. 44.

 Scott started the 2016 season crashing on the last lap in his Can-Am Duel qualifying race.
-Then at Auto Club Speedway, Scott scored a career-best 12th-place finish.
+Then at Auto Club Speedway, Scott scored a career-best twelfth place finish.
 After a dismal 2016 with no top 10s going into October, he finished second on the bumper of Joey Logano's car at Talladega.
-It was the first top 5 and 10 in his career, his first top 10 for Richard Petty Motorsports, and his best career finish.
+It was the first top-five and ten in his career, his first top-ten for Richard Petty Motorsports, and his best career finish.

 On November 10, 2016, Scott announced his retirement from NASCAR competition following the remainder of the 2016 season.
-Scott finished 15th in his last NASCAR race at Homestead.
+Scott finished fifteenth in his last NASCAR race at Homestead.

 Return to Xfinity Series

 On July 3, 2017, Scott announced that he would come out of retirement to drive the No. 3 Chevrolet for Richard Childress Racing at Iowa and Kentucky in July and September respectively.
-In his first race of 2017 at Iowa, Scott finished a strong 3rd place.
+In his first race of 2017 at Iowa, Scott finished a strong third place.